 Hazardous Materials and Equipment

-Created by Amelia Farmer, Modified on Wed, 1 Mar, 2023 at 12:15 PM by Amelia Farmer
+Created by Amelia Farmer, Modified on Mon, 15 Jun at 4:28 PM by Jim Koman

 UC Berkeley has regulatory driven policies in place regarding hazards including chemical and biological materials.
 At Bakar Labs we follow those policies and have a few additional requirements that conform to our building design and laboratory configurations.